Paraplanner Business Resources

 Favorite Books

 I read – a lot.
 Probably too much.
 Regardless, these are the most relevant books to my work as a paraplanner.
-These are in no particular order.
+These are in no particular order, but they are the books I wish I’d read BEFORE I’d started my business.

 The 7 Habits of Highly Effective People